pirjoelbrecht-mizzion/Lovable/ONE_YEAR_IMPORT_LIMITATION.md

 **User sees:**
 ```
-❌ All entries were older than 2 years and were filtered out
+❌ All entries were older than 1 year and were filtered out

 Please export more recent data from Strava
 ```